Dave Dion

 Dave Dion (born November 30, 1943) is an American former professional stock car racing driver who has previously competed in the NASCAR Winston Cup Series, and the NASCAR Busch Series.

-Dion has also competed in series such as the NASCAR Busch North Series, the ACT Pro Stock Tour, the ACT Late Model Tour, the PASS North Super Late Model Series, and the World Series of Asphalt Stock Car Racing.
+Dion has also competed in series such as the NASCAR Busch North Series, where he won the championship in 1996, the ACT Pro Stock Tour, the ACT Late Model Tour, the PASS North Super Late Model Series, and the World Series of Asphalt Stock Car Racing.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)